mg931/android-mvp/README.md

 ## Roles and Responsibilities

 ### View
 The view only knows about the presenter and it's responsibilities do not extend beyond providing the presenter with a way to access UI components.
-It should contain short (ideally one line) methods for updating UI components.
+It should be as passive as possible and contain short (ideally one line) methods for updating UI components.

 For example...
 ```